george-amgad01/Assiut-Traffic-Monitoring-Control-Dashboard/README.md

 An interactive real-time traffic monitoring and visualization platform developed for the Assiut Traffic Management System.

 The dashboard was designed to bridge the gap between traffic simulation, artificial intelligence, and operational decision-making by transforming raw traffic data into actionable insights.
-It provides a unified interface for monitoring the entire traffic network, analyzing individual intersections, visualizing congestion patterns, evaluating AI-driven traffic control decisions, and supporting post-simulation analysis.

 🏆 Developed as part of the IEEE 1st Place Winning Assiut Traffic Management System.